 Throughout the tournament, France showed the depth of its talent, going undefeated in seven games (6 wins, 1 tie).
 With a host of young, dynamic players on its team, France has the potential to be a football powerhouse for years to come.

 But today, I’d like to focus on Croatia.
 Although undeniably a talented team, they entered the tournament ranked much lower than France.
 Few picked them to reach the Final.
 Still, they finished with an impressive record of 6 wins and 1 loss, losing only to France in the last game.

 Croatia set a World Cup record by becoming the first team to win three overtime games in a row.
-They beat Denmark on penalties in the Round of 16; they beat Russia on penalties in the Quarter-finals; they beat England in extra time in the Semi-finals.
+They beat Denmark on penalties in the Round of 16, Russia on penalties in the Quarter-finals and England in extra time in the Semi-finals.

 In each of those three games, the opposition scored first and Croatia had to rally from behind.
 They played their Semi-final against England the day after France’s Semi-final which meant they had one less day to recover for the Final.
 Furthermore, because all three of their games following the Group Round went into extra time, Croatia, in effect, played one full game more than France heading into the Final.Embed from Getty Images

 And yet Croatia showed remarkable resilience, energy and spirit to make the Final a thrilling one.
 They outplayed France for much of the game and finished with possession 62% of the time versus France’s 38%.
 Even when behind, even when France scored on a free kick and a penalty, neither of which, in my view, should have been awarded, Croatia never gave up.